 There’s something to be said for having a little skin in the game.
 Sometimes knowing you put money down and have a finish line (literally!) makes a goal much easier to work towards.
 Many races have moved to virtual options, which can be a great way to start if you’ve never signed up for a race before.
 (Here are my tips for running virtual races!)
 If you’re new to racing and don’t know where to start, I’d look into a 10-k or even a half marathon if you’re a consistent runner.

 I LOVE race day and it always keeps me motivated to keep training.
 For some, racing creates more nerves and anxiety and turns them off to running.
 If that’s the case for you, don’t add the extra stressor.
 You don’t have to race to be a runner!
-But I LOVE it, even in horrible conditions!
+But I LOVE it, even in horrible race conditions like at the 2018 Boston Marathon!

 Taking the guesswork out of running is really helpful for me.
 When I have a training plan, I know exactly what I’ll be doing each week, and I don’t have an easy excuse to skip.
 I also find it helpful to switch up my terrain.
 If I can run on trails for at least one run per week, that always breaks up the monotony of running on pavement (and it’s good for my knees and body!).